DLR-MF-DAS/general-template/README.md

-# general-template
+# Generic Python Template

-A general Python project template for MF-DAS
+A generic Python project template for MF-DAS.
+Use this for "standard" Python packages.

 After initializing your project from this template I would advice to do the following: